cmwaters/sonic-relayer/network/hermes/README.md

 - Install [Hermes](https://hermes.informal.systems/installation.html)

 The following directory contains a basic executable script which handles creation of clients, connections and channels in order to facilitate packet relaying between distributed ledgers using the IBC protocol.
-This serves as a basis for demonstration of interchain accounts e2e functionality validation.

 ## Usage